-Its history is an amazing story of blessing and expansion by the Lord.
-The positive feedback from its listeners led the radio staff to expand the radio mission work in Mindanao, extending up to the Visayas and Luzon.
+Its history is an amazing story of the Lord’s blessing and expansion.
+The positive feedback from listeners led the radio staff to expand the radio mission work in Mindanao and eventually Visayas and Luzon.
 In partnership with the FEBC, the Shepherd’s Voice program covered the air lanes of Davao, Cotabato, Surigao, and Zamboanga in Mindanao.
 Its coverage in the Visayas included Bacolod City and Bohol; and in Luzon – Metro Manila, Bulacan, Cavite, Laguna, Zambales, and the Bicol region.

-The fast growing advancements in the Information and Communications Technology (ICT) necessitated an expansion of the broadcast medium to other forms of communication- sermon manuscripts, audio disks, and the website, to disseminate the gospel message more effectively and globally.
+The high-paced advancements in the Information and Communications Technology (ICT) necessitated an expansion of the broadcast medium to other forms of communication—sermon notes, audio disks, and the Internet—to disseminate the gospel message more effectively and globally.

-Through the years the recorded pulpit messages of Pastor Jurem U. Ramos, Senior Pastor of Soli Deo Gloria Church originally produced in cassette tapes for the radio audience underwent constant updating and up-grading to cater to the needs of the listeners and viewers.
+Through the years, the recorded pulpit messages of Pastor Jurem U. Ramos, Senior Pastor of Soli Deo Gloria Church, originally produced cassette tapes for the radio audience.
+The format underwent constant updating and upgrading to cater to the needs of the listeners and viewers.

-What started off as a single, half-hour, week-end radio program aired locally became what is now the full-pledged Multi-Media Ministry doing several affiliated services including counseling and conducting of seminars.
+What started off as a single, half-hour, week-end radio program aired locally became the present Multi-Media Ministry offering several affiliated services, including counseling and conducting of seminars.